Caesars Palace Las Vegas Hotel

 This concept features iconic menu items from the original Stanton Social restaurant in New York’s Lower East Side, which marked Santos’ first restaurant project.
 A meal here means prime steaks and signature shared plates in a trendy and super lavish setting!

 While the food is creative and all kinds of delectable, the decor and atmosphere of the restaurant are also well worth coming for!
-The Art Deco-inspired space is adorned in gorgeous blues and reds, rich textures, and dramatic décor reminiscent of a showgirl’s backstage boudoir.
-The colors are bright, loud, and festive — perfect for a group celebration.

-Vanderpump Cocktail Garden
+Get drinks at Vanderpump Cocktail Garden

 In a nutshell: A stylish lounge and cocktail bar created by reality TV star Lisa Vanderpump.

-Vanderpump Cocktail Garden Caesars Palace
+Vanderpump Cocktail Lounge - Caesars Palace Las Vegas

 Lisa Vanderpump brings to Vegas Vanderpump Cocktail Garden, the newest hotspot featuring a hand-crafted cocktail menu and a selection of small bites.